Try this Classic Deviled Eggs Recipe for your next party! These deviled eggs are an easy appetizer recipe that can be made ahead of time!

 Paprika gives the deviled eggs some color, for one.
-But paprika also adds a great flavor to the eggs, especially if you have a nicer, smokey paprika.
+But paprika also adds a great flavor to the eggs, especially if you have a nice, smokey paprika.

 All that’s left to do is serve and eat!

-You can definitely make deviled eggs ahead of time too, which also makes them epic party food.
-Just keep them wrapped in your refrigerator until you’re ready to serve!
+You can definitely make deviled eggs ahead of time too, which also makes them the perfect easy appetizer for any party!

 Shop This Recipe!

 This deviled egg recipe makes the best deviled eggs you’ll ever taste!
-A perfect make ahead recipe for appetizers or tailgating!
+An easy appetizer recipe for parties or tailgating!

 6 hard boiled eggs

 1 teaspoon pickle brine (juice from a jar of pickles)